-Liberty MDrive CANopen: IMS-MN-LMDA42_A
+Liberty MDrive CANopen: IMS-MN-LMDA5785_A

 Date Revision Changes

-02/09/2022 Rev A Reformatting for company name change.
-New document number applied.
+02/16/2022 А Document revision to new company name and format.

 Novanta IMS is a part of the Precision Motion Group within Novanta, a leading technology company that delivers innovation to medical and advanced industrial OEMS.